shinuki4/building-portfolio/README.md

 - There's probably some possibility to improve the API call by making them in resolve in parallel to win some time during the insertion in database
 - To test what if the Geoapify API doesn't respond
-- Adding an api key to secure the api and restrict the usage of it
+- Adding an api key to secure the api and restrict the use (query limitation, restriction access)
+- documenting the API by using a tool like swagger to have a full description ( example from old school project https://app.swaggerhub.com/apis-docs/shin/Farmvillage/1.1.0)

 ## Issues